 N = Force

-Two objects are placed against each other.
-The frictional force between the two objects will be equal to the weight of the object.
+If two objects are placed against each other, the frictional force between the two objects will be equal to the weight of the object.
 If we move one object against the surface of the other, then F between the two increases and becomes more than the weight of the object.
 Using the aforementioned formula, we can calculate the total F that an object exerts on the other surface/object.

 Different Types of Frictional Force